France's Macron and Le Pen head for cliffhanger April 24 election runoff | Politics

 Macron, meanwhile, told supporters waving French and EU flags: "The only project that is credible to help purchasing power is ours."
 "DISASTROUS"

-With 88% of the votes counted for Sunday's first round, Macron garnered 27.41% of the votes and Le Pen 24.9%.
-A near total count of the vote was expected for later in the evening.
+With 96% of the votes counted for Sunday's first round, Macron garnered 27.41% of the votes and Le Pen 24.03%.
+A near total count of the vote was expected for later in the night.
 A Le Pen victory on April 24 would be a similar jolt to the establishment as Britain's Brexit vote to leave the European Union (EU) or Donald Trump's 2017 entry into the White House.

 France would lurch from being a driving force for European integration to being led by a euro-sceptic who is also suspicious of the NATO military alliance.
 While Le Pen has ditched past ambitions for a "Frexit" or to haul France out of the euro zone's single currency, she envisages the EU as a mere alliance of sovereign states.